anluke/battleship-game/README.md

 ![Lose Game](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/lose_game.png?raw=true)

  - The player will lose if he runs out of Turns.
- - The console will print out the statement that player lost and that he was unsuccessful finding computer ship.
+ - The console will print out the statement that the player lost and that he was unsuccessful in locating a computer ship.
  - This ends the game and the player has to start anew.

 <br />